jerome-rdlv/dbsync/README.md

 ## search / replace

 This tool use [interconnectit/Search-Replace-DB](https://github.com/interconnectit/Search-Replace-DB) for the replacements work.
-It is stored in *base64* in the *dbsync* command file.

-Search-Replace-DB, *srdb*, is updated through composer and stored in *dbsync* with a composer script: *update-srdb*.
+Search-Replace-DB, *srdb*, is sent on the target env for local execution, and dropped after replacements are done.

 Some Search-Replace-DB command line options are usable: `tables`, `include-cols`, `exclude-cols` and `regex`.
 They must be defined for each replacement (see `dbsync.json`)